Carma's Tweets

 More Than Direct Mail

-Everyone gets junk mail – ahem, direct mail every day.
+Everyone gets junk mail -- ahem -- direct mail every day.
 How often do we really read the postcard or letter from a business?
-Rarely.
+Not often.
 But don’t give up on direct mail.
-What about sending a small gift to potential customers that includes a small note or letter pumping your company?
-If you have a targeted group of possible clients, you could send:
+What about sending a small gift to potential customers that includes a small note or letter promoting your company?
+If you have a targeted group of potential clients, you could send:

 Sell Your Business with a Blog